 Today’s New York Times article written at SXSW covers one of the hottest trends in social media – the use of mobile location-based services (LBS).
-The story, Telling Friends Where You Are (or Not), highlights the emergence of Foursquare as one of the fastest-growing social platforms and covers other platforms, such as Facebook, Google and Yelp, which also use LBS.
-The combination of social networks with GPS-enabled smart phones brings both immediacy and relevancy to consumers.
-Whether using the capabilities… Read more »
+The story, Telling Friends Where You Are (or Not), highlights the emergence of Foursquare as one of the fastest-growing social platforms and covers other platforms, such as Facebook, Google and… Read More

 I saw this post on Social Media Today and thought it was worth sharing.
 While I’m not the most active person on Twitter, I have been successful in avoiding 9 of the 10 mistakes that Mike Johansson lists.
 Which one do you think I make?
 How does your Twitter use rate on Johansson’s list?